 Linder says early dark energy could have been the driver that seven billion years later caused the present cosmic acceleration.
 Its actual discovery would not only provide new insight into the origin of cosmic acceleration, but perhaps also provide new evidence for string theory and other concepts in high energy physics.

 “New experiments for measuring CMB polarization that are already underway, such as the POLARBEAR and SPTpol telescopes, will enable us to further explore primeval physics, Linder says.

-Linder, Hojjati and Samsing are the authors of a paper describing these results in the journal Physical Review Letters titled “New Constraints on the Early Expansion History of the Universe.”
-Hojjati is now with the Institute for the Early Universe in South Korea, and Samsing is with the DARK Cosmology Centre in Denmark.
+Linder, Hojjati, and Samsing are the authors of a paper describing these results in the journal Physical Review Letters titled “New Constraints on the Early Expansion History of the Universe.”
+Hojjati is now with the Institute for the Early Universe in South Korea, and Samsing is with the DARK Cosmology Center in Denmark.

 This research was primarily supported by the DOE Office of Science.

 For more about the Supernova Cosmology Project go here.